nklabs/matlib/README.md

 ## Representation

+### Packed Arrays

-We represent a matrix made up of, for example, 18 bit numbers as a SystemVerilog packed array.
+We represent a matrix made up of, for example, 16 bit numbers as a SystemVerilog packed array.

 Unfortunately we immediately run into a big-endian / little-endian type